hollowdll/hakjdb/docs/hakjserver.md

 - gRPC server reflection.

-Debug mode can be enabled in the configuration file or with environment variable `KVDB_DEBUG_ENABLED`.
+Debug mode can be enabled in the configuration file or with environment variable.

+- Config file: `debug_enabled`
+- Env variable: `HAKJ_DEBUG_ENABLED`

 # Data directory

 The server has a data directory `data/` that is created to the executable's parent directory if it doesn't exist.
 Server-specific files are stored in this directory.

-Here is a list of files in this directory:
+Below is a list of files in this directory:
-- Configuration file: `kvdbserver-config.yaml`
+- Configuration file: `hakjserver-config.yaml`
-- Log file: `kvdbserver.log`
+- Log file: `hakjserver.log`

 # Logs